syamfarh/tp/docs/UserGuide.md

   Address: Hougang Avenue 1; AppointmentDate: ; Tags:
   ```

-  is the person being cloned, then the output is:
+  is the person you cloned, then the output you will see is:

   ```
   Cloned Person: John Doe; Phone: 98765432; Email: johnd@example.com;